chrryAI/vex/README.md

 ## 💝 Support This Project

-Vex is pioneering AI app composition with revolutionary architecture built entirely open source by a solo developer.
+Vex is pioneering AI app composition with architecture built entirely open source by a solo developer.
 If you find this project valuable, please consider [becoming a sponsor](https://github.com/sponsors/chrryAI) to help sustain development.

 [💎 Become a Sponsor](https://github.com/sponsors/chrryAI) | [⭐ Star on GitHub](https://github.com/chrryai/vex) | [🐦 Follow on Twitter](https://twitter.com/chrryai)

 ---

-## 🚀 Revolutionary Architecture: One Codebase, Unlimited Apps
+## 🚀 One Codebase, Unlimited Apps

 Vex pioneered a breakthrough PWA architecture that enables **multiple independent apps from a single codebase**: